M-o-a-T/moat/README.rst

 This allows the daemons which do address assignment, message relaying, and data collection to operate independently.
-In particular, each part can be debugged or restarted without affecting the other components of the MoaT bus system.
+In particular, each part can be debugged or restarted without affecting the other components of the system.

 The details are documented in ``doc/spec_infra.rst``.